 About the Town

 The Town of North East lies on the extreme northeast border of Dutchess County New York.
 It is bordered by the Town of Ancram to the north, State of Connecticut to the east, Town of Amenia to the south, and the Towns of Pine Plains and Stanford to the west.
 The surface is hilly, nestled in the Harlem Valley, and bordered by the scenic Taconic Hills.
+It is home to the village of Millerton and several historic hamlets.

 North East was formed as a town on March 7, 1788.
 Earliest English settlers migrated from Massachusetts and Connecticut, while the Dutch moved eastward from the Hudson River Valley.
 Initially, farming was the chief occupation.
 As the Industrial Revolution took place, major population centers needed food and materials from surrounding areas.
 Railroads were built to accommodate the need.